- May 18, 2026

 - ; 2:00 p.m.

 Geopolitics and geoeconomics are increasingly shaping the global trading environment.
-Together with the German Council on Foreign Relations (DGAP) the Aspen Institute Germany is happy to host an Expert Conference of the Study Group on Globalization and the World Economy:
+Together with the German Council on Foreign Relations (DGAP) the Aspen Institute Germany hosted an Expert Conference of the Study Group on Globalization and the World Economy.